International Studies (B.A.)

 This paper examines how religion and religious characters are presented in comic books and video games.
 These two mediums are particularly important for young people as video games are an ever growing form of entertainment and comic books, though they have been a part of popular culture for decades, have seen a resurgence in popularity in recent years.
 Specific cases of religion in video games, including the creation of religions specifically for the game, the addressing of real world religions in games, and the use of religious terminology in the game are examined.
 This paper also examines the number of comic book characters that are associated with various religions, how they are portrayed in comics, and how this numbers are changing.

 Shelton, Lyndsey E., "X-Men, Dragon Age, and Religion: Representations of Religion and the Religious in Comic Books, Video Games, and Their Related Media" (2015).
-University Honors Program Theses.
+Honors College Theses.
 146.